The Oase Biomaster series meets all the criteria in our filter buying checklist:

 The Oase Biomaster filter comes with a good mix of Bio-media, coarse filter foam and fine filter foam.
 The filter media is easily changed to your personalized choices.

-Even a good sized tank such as my ADA120p (120cm x 45 x 45; 240Litres/65gallons~) below can be powered by a single filter alone if the flow rate of the filter is good.
-I find it more elegant to not require usage of supplementary pumps.
-I use a single Oase BioMaster 600 filter on this tank.
-I think that this filter model is particularly suited for planted tanks as it has a separate pre-filter chamber than can be removed and serviced easily without taking the whole filter apart.
+Even a good sized tank such as an ADA120p (120cm x 45 x 45; 240Litres/65gallons~) below can be powered by a single filter alone if the flow rate of the filter is good.
+We find it more elegant to not require usage of supplementary pumps.
+We use a single Oase BioMaster 600 filter on this tank.
+We think that this filter model is particularly suited for planted tanks as it has a separate pre-filter chamber than can be removed and serviced easily without taking the whole filter apart.
 The pre-filter chamber captures most of the plant debris - which is what clogs filters in a planted tank.
 Being able to remove plant debris regularly reduces organic waste levels in the tank; directly resulting in better water quality, and less algae issues.